MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/graph-powershell-1.0/migration-steps.md

 ---
-title: "Migrate from Azure AD PowerShell"
+title: "Migrate from Azure AD PowerShell to the Microsoft Graph PowerShell SDK."
-description: "Learn the steps and tools for migrating from Azure AD to the new Microsoft Graph PowerShell" ms.topic: conceptual ms.date: 6/22/2021
+description: "Migrate your applications from using Azure AD PowerShell to the Microsoft Graph PowerShell SDK." ms.topic: conceptual ms.date: 6/22/2021
 author: msewaweru